 User: kiosk Password: eight-digit combination from the serial number at the back of the device.
 Take the first two four-digit blocks - XX-AAAA-BBBB-CCCC-YYYY becomes an "AAAABBBB" password.

-Setting a static IP address for RepRap Industrial ethernet connection sudo nano /etc/network/interfaces (use the same password as for the SSH connection)
+Setting a static IP address for RepRap Industrial ethernet connection

 First, establish a commandline connection to the printer.

 From within the terminal session, edit the network configuration via the command line editor "nano"